niiquaye/uwrt_software_trainining/README.md

 # uwrt_software_trainining

-The current working solution of the software training.
+This is a solution of the software training with some added bugs that discourages one from copying and pasting the code.
+This code is meant to serve as a guide to those starting out the training.
+It makes use of some ROS2 concepts not covered in the training as it is meant to encourage you to go out and learn different features of ROS2.

+This code covers core concepts of ROS2 such as components, topic statistic, callback groups, extending rclcpp::Node, and the creation of pubs/subs, services/clients, action servers, multi-threaded callbacks.

 The use of the turtlesim package is needed to complete this training. https://docs.ros.org/en/foxy/Tutorials/Turtlesim/Introducing-Turtlesim.html
-The training covers core concepts of ROS2 such as components, topic statistic, callback groups, extending rclcpp::Node, and the creation of pubs/subs, services/clients, action servers, multi-threaded callbacks.

 **The training challenge consists of the following:**